![]() |

 Top row (l to r) Director Steve Rash, Producer Bob Whitney,

-Financial Partner Joseph Field, founder of Entercom.
+Financial Partner Joseph M. Field, founder of Entercom.

 Bottom row Video DeeJay Bob Todd (Thurgaland),